 One must also admire the HD 4.50 BTNC’s minimalist and elegant aesthetics, featuring a matte-black plastic covering over the headphones, which display the silver-accented logo.
 They certainly look like baller headphones, but much far cheaper than what Bose and Sony charge.
-With a rechargeable wireless design and up to 19 hours of battery life, Sennheiser's headphones are an exceptional first choice.
+With a rechargeable wireless design and up to 19 hours of battery life, Sennheiser's headphones are an excellent choice.

 Read our full Sennheiser HD 4.50 BTNC review.

 Sony headphones are becoming noise-cancelling staples, and just recently, the company launched its own game-changing product in the true wireless category: the WF-1000XM3.
-With better ANC, audio, and battery life than the AirPods Pro, it’s almost a crime to see these buds marked down to $200.
+With better ANC, audio, and battery life than the AirPods Pro, it’s almost a crime to see these buds marked down below $200.
 Bass is well-balanced, giving music an impactful presence that isn’t overpowering on the ears.
 The Sony Connect app also allows users to adjust noise cancellation and sound, though it’s unnecessary since the default settings already do the trick.
 Noise cancellation is where these buds truly excel, resiliently minimizing ambient sound across the frequency spectrum.

 The touch controls are disappointing, especially since Sony demonstrated great progress with the feature on the acclaimed WH-1000XM3, and the call quality could be much better.
 Still, one listen and you’re bound to overlook these faults.